paulahakeem/terraform_with_ansible/README.md

 # Terraform with Ansible
-Create two EC2 machines using Terraform and run the Ansible playbook that installs MySQL and WordPress on both of them at the same time.
+Create two EC2 machines using Terraform, set up a load balancer for them, and run the Ansible playbook that installs MySQL and WordPress on both of them at the same time.

 # Prerequisites
 - Terraform